 Balancing your SAT score

 To get a 1500+ SAT score doesn’t mean you have to answer all the questions correctly.
+In fact, two students with the same number of correct answers may receive different scores due to the varying difficulty of the questions they answered.
 Studying smartly and playing to your strengths will help you get 1500+ on your SAT.
 For instance, you need at least 55 out of 58 questions correct in the Maths section, 41 out of 44 in the Writing & Language section, and 48 out of 52 in the Reading section to score a 1500+ on your SAT.
+However, a small difference in SAT scores, such as 1400 versus 1500, may not make a significant difference in admissions at top schools.

 This combination is just an example of the number of questions you need to answer correctly to score above 1500.
 You can sketch out your combination of questions based on your strong areas.
-If you are a Math wizard but your Verbal isn’t that strong, then target that perfect 800 on the Maths section.
+If you are a Math wizard but your Verbal isn’t that strong, then target that perfect 800 on the Math section.
 With just a month for SAT prep, you may compromise a little on the Verbal section.
-On the other hand, if you are a Verbal pro, you can do vice versa.
+On the other hand, if you are a Verbal pro, you can do vice versa—focus on challenging SAT Verbal questions to maximize your score.
+Remember, colleges often consider your highest score when reviewing applications, so taking the SAT multiple times can be beneficial.
+Achieving a perfect score requires comprehensive mastery of all SAT sections, minimizing mistakes, and consistently answering correctly.

 Can SAT get you a scholarship?